JanSharp/VRCCustomInteractsAndPickups/notes.md

 - [ ] make auto hold actually not rely on the InputDrop event but instead
 - [ ] option to make interactable objects only interactive when in front of the player.
 Not necessarily in view, but most likely in view
 - [ ] the forward vector is not actually the index finger, it's like idk 30 degrees angled upwards.
 Yea, deal with that, idk
+- [ ] prevent being able to pickup the same pickup with both hands

 # Coordinate Systems